HLammers/cybo-drummer/README.md

 > * If you haven’t before: Install [Python](https://www.python.org/downloads/) – follow the instructions provided [here](https://docs.python.org/3/using/windows.html#windows-full) and **make sure to select ‘Add Python 3.x to PATH’**
 > * If you haven’t before: Download the latest [MicroPython source](https://github.com/micropython/micropython/tree/master) (press the green ‘<> Code’ button and select ‘Download ZIP’) and unzip it somewhere on your PC
 > * In File Explorer go to the micropython-master\tools\mpremote folder (in the location where you unzipped MicroPython)
-> * Right click somewhere in the folder (not on a file) and frome the context menu select ‘Open in Terminal’
+> * Right click somewhere in the folder (not on a file) and from the context menu select ‘Open in Terminal’
 > * If you do it for the first time: type the following to install required Python modules:
 >   ```
 >   pip install pyserial